-Motion to accept all communication items made by Dr. Hillier, seconded by Dr. Laingen.
+Motion to accept all communication items, with EA-CHHS-24-11 pending per the approval of the course's creation in agenda item 24-20, made by Dr. Jones, seconded by Dr. Laingen.
 Approved by acclamation.

 3. Items to be Added to the Agenda